dalet-oss/arangobee/README.md

 #### @ChangeSet

 Method annotated by @ChangeSet is taken and applied to the database.
-History of applied change sets is stored in a collection called `dbchangelog` (by default) in your MongoDB
+History of applied change sets is stored in a collection called `dbchangelog` (by default) in your ArangoDB

 ##### Annotation parameters: